 Heres how I make it:

-4 lbs of raw beef bones, or chicken or fish bones
+- 4 pounds raw beef bones chicken or fish bones also acceptable

 In conclusion: It’s that easy!
 Bon Appetite!